pyscaffold/pyscaffold/docs/extensions.rst

 Just remember the convention that after the command line arguments parsing, the extension function should be stored under the ``extensions`` attribute (a list) of the :mod:`argparse` generated object.
-For reference check out the implementation of the :ref:`namespace extension <examples/namespace-extension>`,
+For reference check out the implementation of the :ref:`namespace extension <examples/namespace-extension>` as well as the `pyproject extension`_ which serves as a blueprint for new extensions.

 Activating Extensions
 ---------------------